Japan in March: The Best Springtime Activities For Tourists

 Tokyo Disney Hotel

-The park also has parades, shows, and fireworks displays that are sure to delight visitors of all ages.
+The park also has parades, shows, and fireworks displays that will delight visitors of all ages.

 Exploring Kyoto